Sylvexia/personal_research/10-29 Personal Research.md

 - Based on the MNIST model, we would like try to see what operation we need to convert.
 	- Now we are converting `memref`, `affine` operations' types.
+- In this note, we also see how a simple quantization get lowered with newly proposed quant dialect lowering
+- In this note, we also see how does affine dialect works
 - Our whole project can be reduced 2 parts, currently:
 	- Modify type:
-		- We are forcing all the f32 to target integer type.
+		- We are forcing all the `f32` to the target integer type.
 	- Modify value:
 		- The scalar and tensor value raw data can be modified in MLIR.
 - Current Status:
-	- Still implementing all the operation that touch f32 one by one in MNIST model.
+	- Still implementing all the operation that touch `f32` one by one in MNIST model.
 	- Trying to get MNIST model running with posit operation
 		- For verifying swapping all `arith` operation to equivalent function call works!
 	- Then we can move all the interface out.